arvindgu/java-db2/db2-spring/README.md

 * `db2.password`
 * `db2.databaseName`

-`
 * `db2.globalPropertyFile`
-Optional property to specify the absolute path of the property file in which _driver-wide scope_ configuration properties are defined.
+This is an Optional property to specify the absolute path of the property file in which _driver-wide scope_ configuration properties are defined.
 For more information refer [this](https://www.ibm.com/support/knowledgecenter/en/SSEPGG_11.1.0/com.ibm.db2.luw.apdv.java.doc/src/tpc/imjcc_r0052075.html)
-`

 To enable the creation of the `com.ibm.db2.jcc.DB2XADataSource` bean you must add an `com.ibm.db2.spring.framework.EnableDb2` annotation to your application configuration:

+`With DB2XADataSource`
 ~~~ java

 @Configuration